HuyNguyen-hust/VN_covid_crawler/README.md

 ```
 # Crawling Data
 I have implemented 2 crawlers
-The first crawler crawls data on Vietnam in the last month
+The first crawler crawls data in Vietnam in the last month
 ```
 python crawl_by_time.py
 ```